-Your property manager should have a good idea of what standard maintenance items may cost so that if an invoice is received that seems unreasonable, the property manager should query this on your behalf, and dispute the invoice if necessary.
+Your PM should have a good idea of what standard maintenance items may cost so that if an invoice is received that seems unreasonable, the PM should query this on your behalf, and dispute the invoice if necessary.
 After all, they’re supposed to be working in your best interest, so if they’re not doing this, they’re simply being lazy.

-Also, be wary of property managers who continually tee up any repairs or maintenance work with the same tradesman.
-While having key suppliers is important for property managers, so that they are able to get the best deals for their clients by maintaining good relationships with good quality tradespeople, you also want to make sure that your property manager isn’t taking kickbacks for providing the tradesman with regular and ongoing work.
+Also, be wary of PMs who continually tee up any repairs or maintenance work with the same tradesman.
+While having key suppliers is important for PMs, so that they are able to get the best deals for their clients by maintaining good relationships with good quality tradespeople, you also want to make sure that your PM isn’t taking kickbacks for providing the tradesman with regular and ongoing work.

 3. Not conducting regular inspections